rich-iannone/ttt/README.md

 # Time Tracking Tool

 Track the time taken to perform tasks with an input interface that is fast and easy to use.
-We can add useful information alongside the task–a label, a project identifier, info text–so that we have just enough metadata.
+We can add useful information alongside the task—a label, a project identifier, info text—so that we have just enough metadata.
 You can use a variety of shorthand input methods for quickly defining dates and times (e.g., `yesterday at 2pm`, `2d ago at 18:30`, etc.).